-Applications should be made on Bradford local authority's 'In Year Common Application Form' (ICAF) which is available from the website.
-Once completed, the form needs to be returned directly to the local authority.
-On receipt of an ICAF the local authority will send a copy of this to the Academy, and then respond to advise if a place is available or not.
+Applications should be made on Bradford local authority's 'In Year Common Application Form' (ICAF) which is available from their website.
+Once completed, the form needs to be submitted directly to the local authority.
+On receipt of an ICAF the local authority will check for places at the schools listed and then respond to advise if a place is available or not.